 Refined Metals Corp Engages with RESPEC Consulting Inc. to Advance its Horizon South Lithium Property in Nevada, USA

+RESPEC Consulting Inc. are renowned experts in the Tonopah, Nevada region, supporting industry peers American Battery Technology and Pan American Energy Corp

-VANCOUVER, British Columbia, Feb.
+/EIN News/ -- VANCOUVER, British Columbia, Feb.
 23, 2023 (GLOBE NEWSWIRE) -- Refined Metals Corp.
-RMC RFMCF CWA (the "Company" or "Refined") is pleased to announce the Company has executed a Master Services Agreement (the "Agreement") with RESPEC Consulting Inc. ("RESPEC"), a leader in geoscience, engineering, data, and integrated technology solutions for industry.
+(CSE: RMC) (OTC: RFMCF) (FRA: CWA0) (the “Company” or “Refined”) is pleased to announce the Company has executed a Master Services Agreement (the “Agreement”) with RESPEC Consulting Inc. (“RESPEC”), a leader in geoscience, engineering, data, and integrated technology solutions for industry.

 RESPEC will work with Refined as a strategic operational partner that will support the Company in geological and engineering design of all exploration and drilling programs for the Horizon South Lithium Property.
 As the project advances, RESPEC will work with Refined to develop a technical report as they are highly experienced in the region.
 RESPEC will leverage in-depth knowledge of the region as they have worked with peers in the area developing large scale drilling operations for the likes of Pan American Energy Corp as well as third party resource calculations for American Battery Technology Corp.